polterguy/polterguy.github.io/tutorials/database-crud/index.md

 * __locale.mteq__ - Locale more than or equal to the specified string
 * __locale.lteq__ - Locale less than or equal to the specified string

+**Notice** - Depending upon whether or not you checked of the _"Verbose"_ checkbox as you crudified your backend, you will see more or less options for filtering on each column.

 Each column will have a range of filter options matching the above comparison operators.
 If some of your filter conditions doesn't make sense for a particular column, you can delete these later as we start editing the endpoint's code.
-However, try clicking the `locale.eq` filter button for instance, and add the value _"en"_ into it, click _"Add"_, and invoke your endpoint again.
-This time of course only items matching your filter condition is returned, such as the following JSON illustrates.
+However, try clicking the **locale.eq** filter button for instance, and add the value _"en"_ into it, click _"Add"_, and invoke your endpoint again.
+This time of course only items matching your filter condition are returned, such as the following JSON illustrates.

 ```json